 And atheism is not just a faith position.
 Many atheists are very careful to say they only “lack belief” in gods, not even that they know there are no gods.
 They are agnostic atheists (agnostic in the sense that they claim not to know exactly, but atheists in that they think the most rational default is non-belief).
 Those of us (like me) who are more “gnostic” atheists say we know there is no God not because we make a leap of faith but because positions with no good reason to believe in them, which are riddled with rational contradictions, anti-scientific supernaturalisms, and historical fabrications, can be dismissed as 99.999% likely to be false.
 Christians don’t give a second thought to dismissing the existence of 99.99% of gods every proposed by humans.
 You don’t just “have faith” there is no Zeus or Ganesh or Apollo.
 You don’t just “have faith” there are no leprechauns or unicorns or abominable snowmen.
 You know there aren’t as well as you know there isn’t a dragon in the room with you right now.
 Sure, there’s an infinitesimal possibility you’re wrong.
 But not enough to refuse to say you know these things don’t exist.
 We atheists, hard as this may be to fathom to you, simply do not share your arbitrary, culturally and psychologically engrained double standard by which you give the God of the Bible a pass on the same logic.
 That’s it.
 We do not have “faith” your God does not exist.
 Some say, there’s no reason to think it so we just “don’t believe” or “lack belief”.
 Others of us say, “yeah, we know you’re wrong.”

 This also does not mean that being an “antitheist” is being persecutory of Christians.
 Wheaton tries to argue that what’s really wrong with Professor Radisson is neither his philosophy or atheism but his antitheism.
 The desire for others not to be theists is cast as authoritarian.
 But why?
-If we really think it’s false and harmful to oppose it, why shouldn’t we make our rational arguments?
+If we really think it’s false and harmful enough to oppose it, why shouldn’t we make our rational arguments?
 Granted we shouldn’t be dogmatic bullies like Professor Radisson.
 Granted we shouldn’t let that interfere with our responsibilities to first and foremost be empowering educators to our students when we are professors.
 But that’s an uncharitable presentation of antitheists.
 It picks on the worst of us but not the best.
 Why should civil but adamant atheists have to be any less aggressive about promoting our views and values than you are about promoting yours?
 Why is it a-okay for Josh to explicitly seek to use his philosophy class to preach Jesus but it’s not okay for an atheist to challenge a student’s Christian faith?
 When at the end of the movie the Newsboys encourage the audience members to text everyone they know with the message that “God’s Not Dead”, in hopes of reaching a million people, is that not obnoxious?
 With your thin skins, you would feel persecuted to the nth degree if atheists texted everyone they knew that “God is Dead”.

 Why is it persecution when we vigorously challenge you and try to change your minds but it is not persecution of us when you vigorously try to save our souls?
 And which group is more aggressive about this?
 Who has a two thousand year history of demanding conversions from everyone around them?
 Atheists?
 Or Christians?
 Who exactly has the log in their eye here if proselytizing is a terrible sin?

-And if we can agree (as I do, as an evangelical atheist unashamed to want to convince others to atheism) that it’s okay to dispute with each other over our views and values, even ones related to faith, which group explicitly advocates persuading people by reason and which one will use any emotional reason whatsoever?
+And if we can agree (as I do, as an evangelical atheist who is unashamed to want to convince others of atheism) that it’s okay to dispute with each other over our views and values, even ones related to faith, which group explicitly advocates persuading people by reason and which one will use any emotional reason whatsoever?
 Which group regularly can be found telling people they have to let go of their reason and just accept things by faith?
 That log is in your eyes, not ours.

 The projection of the sins of Christianity onto atheists continues after Wheaton’s presentation on cosmological arguments for God.
 Radisson acts incredibly insecure and pettily.
 With the most vulnerable ego of anyone in power ever, he accuses Wheaton of trying to show him up and thinking he’s smarter than him.
 And then, amazingly, he tells Wheaton, “In that classroom there is a God and I am him.”
 Then, astoundingly, he says he’s a “jealous God”.
 And he threatens vindictively to go beyond just failing Wheaton in his class, for insolently disagreeing with him about God in front of the class, but to even go so far as to destroy his hopes of being a lawyer altogether.